 Amounts received through the PHSSEF or state and local programs that have not yet been recognized or otherwise have not been refunded to HHS or the various state and local agencies as of December 31, 2022, total approximately \$2 million and are reflected within accrued liabilities-other in the consolidated balance sheets.
 Such unrecognized amounts may either be returned or may be recognized in future periods if the underlying conditions for recognition are reasonably assured of having been met.
 HHS' interpretation of the underlying terms and conditions of such PHSSEF payments, including auditing and reporting requirements, continues to evolve.
-Additional guidance or new and amended interpretations of existing guidance on the terms and conditions of such PHSSEF payments may result in changes in the Company's estimate of amounts for which the terms and conditions are reasonably assured of being met, and any such changes may be material.
+Additional guidance or new and amended interpretations of existing guidance on the terms and conditions of such PHSSEF payments for which the terms and conditions are reasonably assured of being met, and any such changes may be material.
 Additionally, any such changes may result in the Company's inability to recognize additional PHSSEF payments or may result in the derecognition of amounts previously recognized, which (in any such case) may be material.